apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

   This means it will still receive updates after Maven 4 (RC or final) has been released.
 * Since Maven 4.0.0-rc-4, Maven ships with a built-in migration tool for "step 3 -- migrate" (see [Maven Upgrade Tool](/tools/mvnup.html)), doing most of the steps needed to benefit from optional Maven 4 specific features.
 * This guide does not contain information about how to update plugins to use the new Maven 4 plugin API.
-  We plan to create a separate guide for this: for now, we focus on using Maven 4 (RC) with classical Maven 3 plugins.
+  We plan to create a separate guide for this when we'll work on Maven 4.1: for now, we focus on using Maven 4.0.x (RC) with classical Maven 3 plugins.

 ## Table of content